 On June 10, 2013, Agilysys purchased certain assets and assumed certain liabilities of TimeManagement Corporation (TMC), a privately-owned Minneapolis-based technology provider with solutions that streamline workforce management environments for hospitality operators.
 This technology based acquisition is consistent with the core value we provide to the industry and integrates with our point-of-sale, inventory and procurement systems, including InfoGenesisTM point of sale system and Eatec® inventory and procurement solution.
 The purchase consideration consisted of \$1.8 million in cash paid and \$1.8 million of contingent consideration.
-The fair value of the contingent consideration was estimated to be \$1.8 million at the date of acquisition and is expected to be paid out over the next five years and payments could vary based on actual revenue during that time.
-The fair value of the contingent consideration was funded with cash on hand.
+The fair value of the contingent consideration was estimated to be \$1.8 million at the date of acquisition and is expected to be paid out over the next five years.
+Payments could vary based on actual revenue during that time.
+The fair value of the contingent consideration was determined by calculating the probability-weighted earn-out payments based on the assessment of the likelihood that certain milestones would be achieved.
+As of March 31, 2015, we recorded a gain of \$1.6 million to adjust the carrying value of the TMC contingent consideration to fair value.
+This adjustment was recorded as a result of a decrease in expected revenues associated with the contingent consideration.
+The gain was recorded within "Asset write-offs and other fair value adjustments" in the Consolidated Statements of Operations.

+The acquisition was funded with cash on hand.
 Management concluded that this acquisition was not a material acquisition under the provisions of ASC 805, Business Combinations.
 The operations of the purchased business have been included in our Consolidated Financial Statements from the date of acquisition and did not have a material impact on our Consolidated Financial Statements or related disclosures.